Protect our planet

 Water is a priority in the sustainability work.
 Even though Absolut Vodka is produced in a water-abundant area, a lot of work has been done to reduce water use.
 Technical solutions and more effective production methods have already reduced the company’s water footprint, and there are imaginative ideas about how to reduce it even further.

-Through innovation the company’s energy use and carbon footprint have also been reduced.
-Since 2004, the energy consumption has been reduced by 45 percent and the carbon emissions by 80 percent per litre of vodka.
-Among large distilleries The Absolut Company now has the lowest energy consumption per produced unit in the world.
-This has been accomplished by recycling most of the heat produced during distillation.
+Since 2004, the energy consumption has been reduced by 45 percent and the carbon emissions by 80 percent per liter of vodka.
+Among large distilleries The Absolut Company has the lowest energy consumption per produced unit in the world.
+This has been accomplished partly by recycling most of the heat produced during distillation.

 For these brands, the company has identified agriculture, for example production of coffee and sugar, as the key sustainability aspect to focus on.
 The company has mapped the supply chain for Malibu/Kahlúa, three steps down the chain.
 This process has provided valuable information on where the largest risks are to be found.
 The mapping of suppliers is essential for designing ways to handle the risks – both sustainability and quality risks – so as to secure the production.
 The process has resulted in a well-developed method for setting sustainability standards and checking that they are followed, all based on knowledge about risks and materiality in the supply chain.